j-p-terry/ASTR_3010/README.md

 - [SciPy](https://www.scipy.org/)
 - More to come...

 We will be using lots of .fits files.
 When working with these in Python/Jupyter, I recommend using the [Astropy](https://docs.astropy.org/en/stable/io/fits/index.html) library.
-There are several packages that let you visualize .fits files, but I recommend using [QFitsView](https://www.mpe.mpg.de/~ott/QFitsView/) for this purpose.
+There are several packages that let you visualize .fits files, but I recommend using [QFitsView](https://www.mpe.mpg.de/~ott/QFitsView/) or [DS9](https://sites.google.com/cfa.harvard.edu/saoimageds9) for this purpose.